ctrlaltdan/ctrlaltdan.github.io/_posts/2018-02-12-restoring-nuget-packages-in-new-csproj-style.md

 ---
 layout: post
-title: Restoring nuget packages to a local Packages folder again!
+title: Restoring NuGet packages to a local Packages folder again!
 ---

-I'm a really big fan of the new slim `csproj` files but bundled in with this super sleek `XML` markup is a sneaky change to the way Nuget packages are loaded.
+I'm a really big fan of the new slim `csproj` files but bundled in with this super sleek `XML` markup is a sneaky change to the way NuGet packages are loaded.

 You'll probably start by noticing that the dreaded `packages.config` file has disappeared!
 Hooray!

 Personally I had always taken issue with this file.
-The amount of times I'd seen my team use the Visual Studio Nuget GUI tool and inadvertently install a plethora of unintended packages was frightening.
+The amount of times I'd seen my team use the Visual Studio NuGet GUI tool and inadvertently install a plethora of unintended packages was frightening.

 Part of me doesn't blame them.
 While the command line syntax isn't particilarly difficult, it doesn't seem to be encouraged